Expeditions of John Stuart into the Flinders and beyond.

 Stuart’s First Expedition (1858):

-On this expedition, he discovered a creek (south of Lake Eyre) which he named Chambers Creek – now renamed Stuart Creek.
+On this expedition of inland Australia, he discovered a creek (south of Lake Eyre) which he named Chambers Creek – now renamed Stuart Creek.
 Around what is now Coober Pedy the party turned south-west, not realising the wealth of opals below ground!
 After a hard trek through the fringes of the Great Victoria desert, Stuart reached the coast at Miller’s Water.
-Suffering from scurvy, he rested ten days at Mount Arden station, before returning to Adelaide.
+Suffering from scurvy, he rested ten days at Mount Arden station, before returning to Adelaide .

 The trip established Stuart’s reputation as an explorer of great ability.
 He had discovered extensive tracts of new pastoral land for the colony.
 The London Royal Geographical Society honoured him with a gold watch, and Stuart was granted a pastoral lease by the South Australian government.